-Hay is provided free as needed on an ongoing basis, funds permitting.
+Hay and other basic supplies are provided free as needed on an ongoing basis (you pick up supplies).
 Foster homes are encouraged to purchase greens on a go-forward basis unless this becomes a financial hardship.
 If you can’t foster at this time but can donate to support our foster program, we appreciate your help.

 Are foster homes screened?

 Absolutely.
 We wouldn’t want anyone to foster who doesn’t meet the same high standards we have for our adopters.
 It’s only fair to the rabbits and the foster homes.
 As a fosterer, you may decide to adopt your rabbits later on.
 Therefore, to foster a rabbit, you must first fill out an Adoption Application.